 Harpenden Museum - realisation of our dream - Part 3

-Since 2003 when it lost its museum accreditation and premises attached to Harpenden Hall the Society has been actively seeking the support of the local community and local authorities to acquire, develop and maintain an appropriately located and sized permanent local history museum to display items from the Society’s existing and future local history collection, both in fixed displays and for exhibitions.
+Since 2003 when the Society lost its museum accreditation and premises attached to Harpenden Hall we actively sought the support of the local community and local authorities to acquire, develop and maintain an appropriately located and sized permanent local history museum to display items from the Society’s existing and future local history collection, both in fixed displays and for exhibitions.

-We have been grateful for the support of Harpenden Town Council in providing a History Room in Park Hall since 2007 to temporarily store our archives and also to St Albans District Council for access to storage for artefacts at Sandridgegate since 2018.
+We have been most grateful for the support of Harpenden Town Council in providing a History Room in Park Hall from 2007 to 2023 for the temporaray storage of our archives and also to St Albans District Council for access to storage for artefacts at Sandridgegate from 2018 to 2023.

 By following and commenting on the St Albans City & District planning policy documents and preparation for the Local Development Plan, the Society ensured that there was recognition of the need for museum facilities in the north of the District.
 So when, in mid-2016, the District Council (SADC) first proposed the possible development of the old Sports Centre in Rothamsted Park as a Cultural Centre, the Society began negotiations to acquire suitable space for a museum.